ModNation Racers: Story

+As Tag, his mother, and Chief celebrate his victory over Espresso in the final race, Richard claims CM won due to the signed contract, but he gets arrested.
+A video of Espresso stealing Tag's trophy is shown, but the Chief got his revenge by smacking him down with his bare hands like what Espresso did with his kart.

 Development

 The game was first announced at the Electronic Entertainment Expo 2009 cited as being a "thoroughly modern take on kart racing."
 Producer Dan Sochan stated that the PlayStation Network being free and the PlayStation 3 console's power were important factors when deciding to make ModNation Racers a PlayStation 3-exclusive game.
 During development, the aim has been to reduce the restrictions and limits the circuit building tool places on circuit design, to create as open an experience as possible.
 The circuits themselves won't necessarily have to be realistic as various obstacles, launchers and the like will be available, as well as some new and original weapons.
 In addition United Front Games, the developers of ModNation Racers, have a "great relationship" with LittleBigPlanet developer Media Molecule.
 At Gamescom 2009 in August, the developers confirmed that ModNation Racers was to have 4-player split screen and an online mode where twelve people could join in on a single race.